 Companies are overwhelmed by the volume of conversation, and sometimes don't know where to start.
 Simply listening the right way provides the compass to the right entry into online dialogue.
-Once you've explored the nature of the conversations taking place, you can start to prioritize listening and engagement objectives.
+Once you've explored the nature of the conversations taking place, you can start to prioritise listening and engagement objectives.

 The key is to pick a specific type of conversation and start there.
-For some companies, the first step is addressing brand-damaging communication, like negative comments or posts.
-For others, it's just to establish a presence in communities where their customers are already talking about them.
-For example, gamers and automotive enthusiasts love niche forums.
-Retail consumers tend to use more mainstream channels such as Twitter or Facebook.
+For some companies, the first step is to work to correct reputation problems, like negative comments or posts.
+For others, it's just to establish a presence in the communities where their customers are already talking about them, to show they're listening and available.
+And for those that don't yet have buzz about them, the place to start is by contributing to larger conversations-the ones they want to be associated with.